Aquatopia

+History

 It is considered to be the successor to both Disneyland's Motor Boat Cruise and the Autopia, from which Aquatopia received its name as homage.
-The ride consists of around three dozen vehicles designed to look like personal hovercraft which move independently from each other at quick speeds through a large water lagoon.
-The water in the lagoon is about 5 cm (2 inches) deep, as the vehicles actually roll along the shallow floor on wheels.
-The water is kept moving to create the illusion of depth, and occasional funnel drains give the appearance of foreboding whirlpools.
-Like the older attractions it is inspired by, Aquatopia is self-guided.
-Due to the ride technology, there are no visible tracks, giving the sensation of spontaneity and surprise to the attraction.
-There are two sides to the lagoon, which you board from a central boarding platform.
-During the summer, one side becomes a "wet course" while the other is the "dry course".
-The "wet course" adds the possibility of getting soaked by hidden water jets along the ride while the "dry course" is jet-free.
+The ride consisted of around three dozen vehicles designed to look like personal hovercraft which moved independently from each other at quick speeds through a large water lagoon.
+The water in the lagoon was about 5 cm (2 inches) deep, as the vehicles actually rolled along the shallow floor on wheels.
+The water was kept moving to create the illusion of depth, and occasional funnel drains gave the appearance of foreboding whirlpools.
+Like the older attractions it was inspired by, Aquatopia is self-guided.
+Due to the ride technology, there were no visible tracks, giving the sensation of spontaneity and surprise to the attraction.
+There were two sides to the lagoon, which you board from a central boarding platform.
+During the summer, one side became a "wet course" while the other was the "dry course".
+The "wet course" added the possibility of getting soaked by hidden water jets along the ride while the "dry course" was jet-free.

+On April 20, 2026, it was announced that the attraction would be temporarily closed on July 1, 2026 and make way for Aquatopia "Get Soaking'" Version as part of Tokyo Disney Resort: Summer Cool-Off and the attraction permanently closed on September 14, 2026 to make way for new attractions and more in Port Discovery at Tokyo DisneySea.